code-shoily/elixir-diary-src/content/post/day-0.md

 end
 ```

 See what I mean?
-But Elixir is heavily pattern-happy language, so there's another way of doing it:
+But Elixir is a very pattern-happy language, so there's another way of doing it:

 ```elixir
 defmodule LeapYear do